it-at-m/ehrenamt-justiz/ehrenamt-justiz-aenderungsservice/README.md

 A “blocking entry” in Kafka listener contexts refers to a situation where a consumer (in this case a Kafka listener) is blocked from processing messages and is unable to consume new messages from a Kafka partition until the current processing is complete (For example, timeout when calling the backend or when calling the Residents registration EAI).

-## Start backend
+## Start change service
-Change to the folder "ehrenamt-justiz-backend" and call the following scripts depending on your operating system
+Change to the folder "ehrenamt-justiz-aenderungsservice" and call the following scripts depending on your operating system

 | Betriebssystem | Profile            |  Script                 |
 |:---------------|:-------------------|:------------------------|